 The Earth's climate has not always been the same.
-For example, in the last half a million years there have been four ice ages interrupted by four much shorter interglacial periods [8].
-The last ice age began more than one hundred thousand years ago and peaked around twenty thousand years ago, whereupon the temperature began to rise [9].
+For example, in the last half a million years there have been four ice ages interrupted by four much shorter interglacial periods [9].
+The last ice age began more than one hundred thousand years ago and peaked around twenty thousand years ago, whereupon the temperature began to rise [10].
 During this transitional phase, seafaring spread throughout the Mediterranean and became rather sophisticated.
-Seventeen thousand years ago this enabled the colonization of Sardinia [10] and the development of the practice of deep-sea fishing [11].
-But thirteen thousand years ago, at the beginning of the Younger Dryas7 a quantum leap in Mediterranean navigation occurred, with the colonization of Cyprus (Fig. 1), which involved crossing forty nautical miles [13], and with the establishment of 'regular' sea routes for shipping obsidian from the island of Melos to Argolis in mainland Greece [14].
+Seventeen thousand years ago this enabled the colonization of Sardinia [11] and the development of the practice of deep-sea fishing [12].
+But thirteen thousand years ago, at the beginning of the Younger Dryas a quantum leap in Mediterranean navigation occurred, with the colonization of Cyprus (Fig. 1), which involved crossing forty nautical miles [14], and with the establishment of 'regular' sea routes for shipping obsidian from the island of Melos to Argolis in mainland Greece [15].

 Figure 1.
-Location of some early technological breakthroughs (map from d-maps.com) [15].
+Location of some early technological breakthroughs (map from d-maps.com) [16].

-In the same period, although apparently still hunters/gatherers, humans were able to coordinate themselves to build and decorate with bas-reliefs a large stone temple at Göbekli Tepe in Turkey [16].
-A little further south (Fig. 1), in the western tip of the Fertile Crescent, communities began to select grains to grow [17], heralding the beginnings of agriculture.
-In fact, although wild cereals had already been part of the human diet since the Last Glacial Maximum [18], prior to thirteen thousand years ago when the first domestic species appeared, we cannot state if they were planted or spontaneous.
-Just a little further south, between current Lebanon and the Sinai, in the arc of time between the two Meltwater Pulses (MWP) 1a and 1b,8 another group of humans became sedentary for the first time.
-In fact, the first stone houses appeared in Natufian villages [19], containing tools and ornaments never seen before [20].
+In the same period, although apparently still hunters/gatherers, humans were able to coordinate themselves to build and decorate with bas-reliefs a large stone temple at Göbekli Tepe in Turkey [17].
+A little further south (Fig. 1), in the western tip of the Fertile Crescent, communities began to select grains to grow [18], heralding the beginnings of agriculture.
+In fact, although wild cereals had already been part of the human diet since the Last Glacial Maximum [19], prior to thirteen thousand years ago when the first domestic species appeared, we cannot state if they were planted or spontaneous.
+Just a little further south, between current Lebanon and the Sinai, in the arc of time between the two Meltwater Pulses (MWP) 1a and 1b, another group of humans became sedentary for the first time.
+In fact, the first stone houses appeared in Natufian villages [20], containing tools and ornaments never seen before [21].
+They were even able to cook the first recorded bread more than fourteen thousand years ago [22].